linkedin/css-blocks/packages/@css-blocks/website/src/markdown/1_block-files/5_import-export.md

 :scope { block-name: block-2; }
 ```

 With the above code, `block-2` now has a local reference, `other-block`, which points to `block-1`.
-We can now freely use the `other-block` identifier inside of `block-2` when we want to reference reference `block-1`.
+We can now freely use the `other-block` identifier inside of `block-2` when we want to reference `block-1`.
 This comes in handy!
 Especially with some of the advanced features we will review in the following sections:

  - Block Extension
  - Block Implementation